 VOLKER STEGER / SCIENCE PHOTO LIBRARY VOLKER STEGER / SCIENCE PHOTO LIBRARY

 Algae research.
-Flasks of algae cultures being shaken by an agigitating machine to aid growth at Solazyme Inc., USA.
-Algae are photosynthesising micro-organisms that can convert carbon dioxide into sugars.
-The sugars are then converted into large concentrations of carbohydrates, lipids and proteins that have high commercial value.
+Researcher from Solazyme Inc., USA, examining a petri dish from an incubation room containing different algae strains.
+Algae are photosynthesising micro-organisms.
+They convert carbon dioxide (CO2) into sugars, that are then metabolised into lipids, carbohydrates and proteins.
 Solazyme uses synthetic biology and genetic engineering to produce novel strains of algae.
-These are grown in tanks of fermentation bioreactors and fed sugars directly.
-This closed system allows the temperature and pressure to be accurately controlled.
-This compares to open systems that rely on the presence of sunlight.
-Algae can produce edible oils, and biodiesel.
-They can also be dried as a fertiliser, animal feed or burned as biomass.
+These are then cultivated in tanks of fermentation bioreactors.
+The algae are then processed to produce edible oils, novel compounds and biodiesel.
+They can also be dried for use as a fertiliser or animal feed or burned as biomass fuel.
 Photographed in 2008.

 Model release not available.
 Property release not required.